kevlewis08/nyc_parks_check-/README.md

 - Step 1: Implement search functionality that will allow users to find parks and related information based on criteria like location.
 - Step 2: Design this search page to be user friendly and make it look park related.

-- By using HTML, CSS and JavaScript, I am able to create a page that is searchable and designed in relation to parks.
+  By using HTML, CSS and JavaScript, I am able to create a page that is searchable and designed in relation to parks.
 The importance of this would be allowing users to find local parks in NYC and viewing which parks they may or may not like.
 For my part of the project I am working on the welcome page (first page) of the project and every page that has the search functionality.

+  The impact of this website would be making it convienient for people to search for parks and that it should not be stressful for them.
+Each page has the required tools to help users out, navigating them in a user friendly way.
+There is the "maps" button on the main page redirecting them to the maps page where they will be able to view the parks in their respective borough.
+Then there is the "events" button taking you to the page where you will get information about the events at parks if available.
+There is the "parks" button taking you to a page where there is specific info about specific parks.

 ## Requirement 2: Events Page